-Ancient Macedonia (Macedonia, Makedonia) on the northwest edge of the Aegean was a kingdom in northern Greece and rose to great power under King Philip II (359-336 BC).
+Ancient Macedonia (Macedonia, Macedonia) on the northwestern edge of the Aegean was a kingdom in northern Greece and rose under King Philip II (359-336 BC) to great power.
 This dominated almost the entire Balkan Peninsula.
-His son Alexander the Great (356-323 BC) served Macedonia only as a basis for his military campaigns.
-The Macedonian kings were known for their drinking and Alexander was allegedly killed during a drinking spree.
-In 167 BC, the empire collapsed and came under Roman rule.
-In the division of the Roman Empire in 395 the province was defeated to the Byzantine Empire.
-After varied history, the area was between Greece, Serbia and Bulgaria in 1913 and 1947 between Greece and Yugoslavia divided up.
+Macedonia only served his son Alexander the Great (356-323 BC) as the basis for his campaigns.
+The Macedonian kings were known for their drinking strength and Alexander was allegedly killed during a drinking spree.
+In 167 BC the empire collapsed and came under Roman rule.
+With the division of the Roman Empire in 395 the province was defeated to the Byzantine Empire.
+After an eventful history, the area between Greece, Serbia and Bulgaria in 1913 and between 1947 Greece and Yugoslavia divided up.

-The largest with 34,000 square kilometers, the Greek region of Macedonia with the three-peninsula Chalkidike (with the famous monk mountain Ágion Óros on Athos ) and the capital Thessaloniki is ideal for viticulture.
-The climate is fundamentally different from other Greek wine regions.
-The most important red wines are Xinomavro (Main variety of the region), Cabernet Sauvignon.
-Merlot and Syrah, the most important white varieties Roditis.
+With 34,000 square kilometers, the largest Greek region of Macedonia with the three-fingered peninsula of Chalkidike (with the famous monk mountain Ágion Óros on Athos ) and the capital city of Thessaloniki is excellently suited for viticulture.
+The climate differs fundamentally from the other Greek wine-growing regions.
+The main red wine varieties are Xinomavro (Main variety of the region), Cabernet Sauvignon.
+Merlot and Syrah, the most important types of white wine Roditis.
 Assyrtiko.
 Malagousia.
 Chardonnay and Sauvignon Blanc, There are four as POP classified appellations, that is Amynteo.
-Côtes de Meliton.
-Goumenissa and Naoussa, In Macedonia, the three major producers Boutari.
+Cotes de Meliton.
+Goumenissa and Naoussa, In Macedonia there are three major producers Boutari.
 Carras and Tsantali Vineyards or wineries.

-The former Yugoslav province of Macedonia became independent in 1991 and named itself Republika Makedonija (dt Macedonia).
-Greece, however, claims the sole right to use the name.
-Due to the name dispute, the state was also referred to as former Yugoslav Republic of Macedonia (short EJRM, English former Yugoslav Republic of Macedonia, short FYROM).
-The long-standing disputes between the two countries because of the name were finally ended peacefully.
-On February 12, 2019, the official renamed in Northern Macedonia,
+The former Yugoslav province of Makedonija became independent in 1991 and named itself the Republika Makedonija (German Macedonia).
+Greece claims the sole right to use names.
+Due to the name dispute, the state was also referred to as the former Yugoslav Republic of Macedonia (FYROM for short; English Yugoslav Republic of Macedonia, FYROM for short).
+The longstanding disputes between the two countries over the name were finally ended peacefully.
+On February 12, 2019, the official name was changed to Northern Macedonia,